 A Spin Set simulates the real-world act of turning an object to examine it.
 Spin Sets make it possible to view items from any angle, gaining the key visual details from any angle.
-A Spin Set simulates a 360-degree viewing experience.
-Dynamic Media Classic offers one-dimensional Spin Sets in which viewers can rotate an item, and two-dimensional Spin Sets in which viewers can rotate and flip the item.
+A Spin Set simulates a 360° viewing experience.
+Adobe Dynamic Media Classic offers one-dimensional Spin Sets in which viewers can rotate an item, and two-dimensional Spin Sets in which viewers can rotate and flip the item.
 Moreover, users can “free-form” zoom and pan any of the views with a few simple mouse-clicks.
 In this way, users can examine an item more closely from a particular viewpoint.

 Spin Sets also accept Image Maps.
 An Image Map is a region on an image within the Spin Set that displays a rollover panel with text.
 When the user clicks an Image Map, an action of some kind is triggered.
 For example, a web page is launched so that the user can learn more about a product.
 To point out an image map in a Spin Set, an outline appears around the Image Map itself when the user moves their mouse pointer over it.

-See Creating Image Maps.
+See Create Image Maps.

 At minimum, you need 8-12 shots of an item for a one-dimensional Spin Set and 16-24 for a two-dimensional Spin Set.
 The shots must be taken at regular intervals to give the impression that the item is rotating and being flipped.
-For example, if a one-dimensional Spin Set includes 12 shots, rotate the item 30° (360/12) for each shot.
+For example, if a one-dimensional Spin Set includes 12 shots, rotate the item 30° (360°/12) for each shot.

-See Creating a Spin Set.
+See Create a Spin Set.

-See Editing a Spin Set.
+See Edit a Spin Set.

-Publishing a Spin Set places it on Dynamic Media Classic servers so it can be dynamically delivered to your web site or application.
+Publishing a Spin Set places it on Adobe Dynamic Media Classic servers so it can be dynamically delivered to your web site or application.
 It also activates the URL string that calls the Spin Set from Dynamic Media Image servers to your web site or application.

-Dynamic Media Classic creates URL callout strings for Spin Sets, and activates them after you publish them.
+Adobe Dynamic Media Classic creates URL callout strings for Spin Sets, and activates them after you publish them.
 You can copy these URLs from the Preview page.